 To receive these services, a student must first register with the office in Kiely 171.
 To do so, you must bring proper documentation pertaining to the nature of your disability from a qualified professional.
 To learn more about CUNY Assistive Technology Services and the office located at Queens College, call (718) 997–3775 or visit Kiely Hall 173.

-Write a 1000-word profile of the Internet technology you were assigned in class on September 12.
+Write a 1000-word profile of the Internet technology you were assigned in class.
 Please use only academic and journalistic sources for your research.
 Your profile should:

-You will receive two (2) extra-credit points for posting this assignment on the course website, in addition to submitting it on Blackboard and in class, before class on the day it is due.
+You will receive two (2) extra-credit points for posting this assignment on the course blog, in addition to submitting it on Blackboard and in class, before class on the day it is due.

 Immediately before the midterm exam, you will be randomly assigned to a group.
 Your group will present on one of the books that we will read in the second half of the class.
 Your presentation is intended to help students digest the reading and its relevance to our course.
 You presentation should include a summary of the author’s argument, three discussion questions for the class, and a close examination of a case study or example that they author discussed.

-In-class presentations should last about 25–30 minutes and you will receive three (3) extra credit points for posting a 250-word individualized summary of your presentation by 6:00 PM the day after your presentation.
+In-class presentations should last about 25–30 minutes and you will receive three (3) extra credit points for posting a 250-word individualized summary of your presentation on the course blog, by 6:00 PM the day after your presentation.

-Immediately before the midterm exam, you will be randomly assigned to a group.
-Each member of your group will respond to the presentation given in class the previous week by composing a 400- to 500-word response.
+Immediately before the presentations, I will pick a group of students from the class roster.
+Each of these students will respond to the in-class presentation by composing a 400- to 500-word response.
 Your response should address a specific single issue or question raised by the group’s in-class presentation.
 Please do not summarize the entire book in your response.

-Your response must be posted on the course website no later than 12:00 noon on the day it is due.
+Your response must be posted on the course blog no later than 12:00 noon on the day it is due.

-The exam will consist of true/false, multiple-choice, fill-in-the-blank, and short essay questions.
-The questions will be based on the material we covered in the first-half of the course, corresponding to the principles of digital communication and the Internet.
+The exam will consist of five identification questions, each requiring about a 100-word response, and three short essay questions, requiring a 500-word response.
+The questions will be based on the material we covered in the first-half of the course.

-The final exam will be a take-home test with three essay questions, each requiring about a 500-word response.
+The final exam will be a take-home test with four essay questions, each requiring about a 500-word response.
 The exam will cover class material from the entire semester and will be distributed at our final class session.
-Your completed exam will be due one week later, uploaded to Blackboard.
+Your completed exam will be uploaded to Blackboard.